Thou/False/Moloch/Cloud Rat/Black Urn

 What openers Black Urn lacked in seasoning and stage presence was more than made up for with youthful enthusiasm.
 The perfect local support act for this four-band tour proffered powerful grinding sludge that borrowed from the same influences as the rest of the touring package and likely the bands themselves.

 Cloud Rat is probably the best grind band around at this point in time and their set, way too early in the night due to rotating lineups, gave ample evidence to this claim.
-The Milwaukee trio doesn’t employ a bassist, which accentuates the coarse, trebly yet sublimely complex noise guitarist Rorik Brooks violently wrings from his six strings and drummer Brandon Hill’s blastbeats.
+The Michigan trio doesn’t employ a bassist, which accentuates the coarse, trebly yet sublimely complex noise guitarist Rorik Brooks violently wrings from his six strings and drummer Brandon Hill’s blastbeats.
 But singer Madison Marshall steals the show.
 She seems shy, not making eye contact with the crowd and leaving between-song banter to Brooks, but as soon as the song starts she becomes a screaming blue-haired messiah.
 She is not preachy from the stage, but even if you are unfamiliar with her impassioned pro-women and pro–animal rights views, you don’t need to decipher the lyrics to see that Cloud Rat is the only grind that matters.